simbongile-mkhotheli/AlumniConnect/server/seeds/README.md

 This directory is the preferred home for seed data used by Prisma.

-- Place a `db.json` here to seed the database without relying on the legacy `mock-server` folder.
+- Place a `db.json` here to seed the database.
 - You can also set an absolute or relative path via the `SEED_FILE` environment variable when running the seed script.

 Examples: